Support for www.CCFA.org

 I’m back to normal.
 The only part of me that aches is my heart because my Mother wasn’t at my side to see the end of my…..our journey.

 The pain is gone.
 I feel great.
+Those of you who follow me on various social media sites know I’m back to work.
 I lost organs and toes to live again.
 That’s my remedy.
 Not a cure.
 I’m back on my way to pursuing my dreams.
 I married my high school sweetheart and love of my life, Heather.

 Everything I accomplish will be dedicated to my Mother, Suzanne.